rwmyers46/rwmyers46.github.io/_posts/2019-06-27-verify-labels-rekognition.md

 print('{} images processed'.format(len(keyString_list)))
 print('Deleted {} images.'.format(bad_pics))
 ```
-##### Conclusion:
+##### Pink Elephants & Whitetail Deer:

 So if AWS Rekognition has perfected computer vision, why build your own models at all?
 While Rekognition is a 90% solution for most image and video analysis, specific use cases require custom models.
+Wildlife species identification is one example case currently outside of Rekognition's scope.

 <img src="/images/article-deer.jpg"/>

-Wildlife species identification is one example case currently outside of Rekognition's scope.
 Testing Rekognition with images of a Whitetail Deer returns "impala", an aesthetically similar animal, but from a different taxonomy family and indigenous to another continent.
 Considering that dozens of Whitetail Deer sub-species are also spread throughout the Americas, we can conclude that hunting guides are safely outside disruption's path.

 So while Rekognition is broadly accurate, more specific applications may require a model with deeper discernment.
 But for verifying image labels, Rekognition is a fast, accurate, and inexpensive alternative to traditional methods.